domohuhn/filter/README.md

 This repostitory contains a C-library that can be used to both design digital filters, as well as use them.
 The library also provides bindings to various other programming languages, like C++ and Javascript via emscripten.

-You can try the library online.
+You can try out the library [online on github pages](https://domohuhn.github.io/filter/design_filter.html).

 The following filter types are supported: